-- Channel selector: Choose the channel that you wish to edit - RGB: Averages the RGB values together, and creates a curve based on those averages. - R: Select the red channel alone. - G: Select the green channel alone. - B: Select the blue channel alone. - A: Select the alpha channel of the image. - Pick tone: You can click anywhere on the curve to add a point for adjustment.
-If you want to select a specific tone from your image, you can click-drag the pipette to the color of your choice. - Curve graph: The graph displays a histogram of all the values present in the currently selected channel.
+- Sample size: Use the triangle next to the pipette to access the sample size menu.
+The selected hue will be an average of the pixel area you choose.
+Smaller samples allow for more precise selections, while larger samples allow you to select a broader hue range for adjustment. - Curve graph: The graph displays a histogram of all the values present in the currently selected channel.
 The diagonal line is the curve you will edit - Black point: The point which originates at the bottom left corner of the graph represents black.
 Drag the point right to darken the blacks in your image, and drag it upward to lighten the blacks. - White point: The point which originates at the top right corner of the graph represents white.
 Drag the point left to brighten the whites in your image, and drag it downward to darken the whites. - Additional points: In most cases you will want additional points to edit the midtones in your image.
-The most common curves adjustment is an s-curve to improve contrast, where one point is added about 1/4 of the way up the diagonal line, and shifted slightly downward, and a second point is added about 3/4 of the way up the diagonal line, and shifted slightly upward.

-- Pick black: Click-drag the pipette to an area in your image that should be true black, to set the black point. - Pick white: Click-drag the pipette to an area in your image that should be true white, to set the white point.
+The most common curves adjustment is an s-curve to improve contrast, where one point is added about 1/4 of the way up the diagonal line, and shifted slightly downward, and a second point is added about 3/4 of the way up the diagonal line, and shifted slightly upward. - Pick black: Click-drag the pipette to an area in your image that should be true black, to set the black point. - Pick white: Click-drag the pipette to an area in your image that should be true white, to set the white point.